kibanalytics/kibanalytics/docs/setup/README.md

 Docker log files max count.

-## Docker-Compose
+## Install

 [Docker-Compose](https://docs.docker.com/compose/) is a tool that helps to define and share multi-container applications.
 As Kibanalytics is composed by a stack of open source projects, it's easier for a quick start to use containers.

-It's necessary to install Docker and Docker-Compose to the host where Kibanalytics will run.
+It's necessary to install Docker and Docker-Compose to the host/server where Kibanalytics will run.

 [Docker instalation setup](https://docs.docker.com/engine/install/)